Harshini3228/Harshini3228/README.md

 - 👋 Hi, I’m Harshini
-- 👀 I’m a web developer in Angular
+- 👀 I’m a full stack developer in Angular and NodeJS
-- 🌱 Looking to become a skilled frontend dev across frameworks!
+- 🌱 Looking to become a skilled dev across frameworks!

 <!---